 Should You Buy or Rent a Campervan in New Zealand?

 For those of you planning to be in New Zealand for less than a month, then renting a campervan is the no-nonsense way to get on the road as quickly as possible.
 For those of you with more time in New Zealand, for instance by being on a working holiday, buying your own campervan in New Zealand will be the best value for money considering it is likely that you can sell the vehicle at the end of your trip.

 Can You Legally Drive a Campervan in New Zealand?

 First things first, can you legally drive in New Zealand?
 To drive any vehicle up to a motorhome you need to have a full valid driving license written in English.
 If yours is not written in English then you will need to also carry an International Driving Permit (IDP) or a translation approved by the New Zealand Transport Agency.
 The former is easier to get and organise before arriving in New Zealand.
 Find out more in our complete guides on the subjects:

 - Why You Need an International Driving Permit for New Zealand

 - How to Translate an Overseas Driving License for New Zealand

 The legal driving age in New Zealand is 16 years old.
-You usually need to be at least 18 to hire a campervan in New Zealand.
-Plus, campervan rental companies often put an age restriction on their larger campervans at 21 years old.
+You usually need to be at least 18 to hire a campervan in New Zealand but most rental companies will not accept drivers less than 21 years old.
 What’s more, many rental companies have a young driver’s fee for drivers under 25 years old.
 Read up on the restrictions in Age Restrictions When Renting a Vehicle in New Zealand.
 Or, simply choose a rental company from The Best New Zealand Car & Campervan Rentals for Ages 18 to 25.

-What Type of Campervan to Get in New Zealand
+What Type of Campervan to Buy or Hire in New Zealand